Litigation can last for months or years, so you probably felt excitement when you finally reached a settlement.

 If you have questions or wish to schedule a free consultation, contact us today.

-To get your settlement check, you must resolve these four matters.
+To get your settlement check, you must resolve these four matters in the settlement check process.

 1. Signed Release Forms